 Interactive performance installation Talking with oneself (or someone else) speaks about alienation, neurosis and our need to communicate.
-It explores today’s role of technology as an alleged cause and consequence – but also as a means to solve (in a controversial way) – the issues of loneliness.
+It explores today’s role of technology as an alleged cause and consequence – but also as a mean to solve (in a controversial way) – the issues of loneliness.

-The piece departs from the idea to externalize the inner dialogues between different aspects of one’s personality, one’s different inner voices that many times are not aligned and are the source of internal conflicts.
+The piece departs from the idea to externalise the inner dialogues between different aspects of one’s personality, one’s different inner voices that many times are not aligned and are the source of internal conflicts.
 It also considers ways of engaging in a dialogue with different people in an alternative space, people that we actually don’t meet and maybe never will.

 The piece refers to existentialist literature and theatre of the absurd.
 Themes of oneself, loneliness, meaning of being – or even not being – absurdism and relativism merge with contemporary aesthetics of open work, noise, accumulation, superabundance of information and meanings, notions of chance, and questioning of authorship.
 Also, implicitly the piece refers to themes of surveillance, privacy vs. public exposure, touching the edges of technological issues in society.